matt123miller/bots-frontend-animal-test/README.md

 I've realised I misread the requirements.
 Each animal should start with "neutral" stats, presumably 50, and they should change at different rates depending on the breed.

+- [x] Add change rates to the source data
+- [x] Update the logic and tests to account for the new change rate values

 ## Next steps

 - [] I could add game settings like speed or difficulty, wrap the whole app in a settings provider and use those values where appropriate